hanfeyyaps/write-like-a-buero/README.md

-**Write Like a Bureaucrat App (IM2025)**
+**Write Like a Bureaucrat Bot (IM2025)**

-The 'Write Like a Bureaucrat App' is designed in line with Innovation Month 2025 to transform text provided by users into a formal, bureaucratic style, specifically adhering to the Australian Government Style Manual.
+The 'Write Like a Bureaucrat Bot' is designed in line with Innovation Month 2025 to transform text provided by users into a formal, bureaucratic style, specifically adhering to the Australian Government Style Manual.
 It leverages a Retrieval Augmented Generation (RAG) architecture, grounding its AI responses to the official style guide to ensure accurate and relevant transformations, enhancing contextual relevant to the style guide.
 Users can specify their target audience and desired output format (e.g., email, report), and the app provides clear explanations of all changes made.
 This bot perfectly embodies the "Build a Bureaucrat Bot" challenge by automating the often routine task of formal communication, promoting adherence to established guidelines, and streamlining the creation of precise and formatted documentation.

 **Features**

-Content Transformation: Rewrites user-provided text into a formal, bureaucratic style based on the Australian Style Manual.
+Content Transformation: Rewrites user-provided text into a formal, bureaucratic style based on the Australian Government Style Manual.

 Audience and Format Selection: Allows users to specify the target audience (e.g., General Public, Senior Executives) and output format (e.g., Article, Email, Brief, Report) for tailored output.